-Want to keep a backyard or side yard home from being built in YOUR Seattle neighborhood?
+Want to keep a small-lot house from being built in YOUR Seattle neighborhood?
 Start here.

 Get to know the developers and their tactics

-Learn more about the developers, architects and contractors behind these backyard/side yard projects:
+Learn more about the developers, architects, contractors and lobbyist behind these projects:

 Don’t allow the developer to move any fences

 Over time, fences between neighbors usually end up veering off the true property line – especially on older properties, where the fences have been rebuilt multiple times.
-Often, the developer will need to get a neighbor to agree to move the fence back to the historical property line before they can get approval to build a backyard/side yard house.
+Often, the developer will need to get a neighbor to agree to move the fence back to the historical property line before they can get approval to build a small-lot house.
 If the neighbors refuse to move their fences, it can stop the project dead in its tracks.
-This is one of your best defenses to a backyard/side yard house project.
+This is one of your best defenses.

 - Learn about “adverse possession” and fences